nesfit/tarzan-docker-infrastructure/README.md

 make pull-latest
 ~~~

-Run the latest Docker image for a single host (where `X` is any non-empty identifier; the target name will be utilised as a name and a hostname of the running image):
+Run the latest Docker image as a single guest (where `X` is any non-empty identifier; the target name will be utilised as a name and a hostname of the running image):
 ~~~sh
 make single-latestX
 ~~~

 Alternatively, without GNU make, you can run the Docker image `registry.gitlab.com/rychly/tarzan-platform-docker:latest` directly (or by `make shell-latestX`)
-and use its script `/usr/local/bin/tarzan-services-single start` to start applications for the single host.
+and use its script `/usr/local/bin/tarzan-services-single start` to start services for the single guest.

-To stop the running image, exit the shell (by `exit`).
+To stop the running image (all its services), exit the guest shell (by `exit`).

 ### Check IPs/Ports of the Running Image

 * list IP addresses of the currently running platform images: `make show-ips`
-* list port numbers where applications should run in the images: `make desc-ports`
+* list port numbers where services should run in the images: `make desc-ports`
 * list port forwardings from the running platform images: `make show-ports`

-### Use the Platform Applications
+### Use the Platform Services

 Let `172.17.0.2` be an IP address of the running platform image.
-Then, the following are Web UI addresses (with default port numbers) of the platform applications:
+Then, the following are Web UI addresses (with default port numbers) of the platform services:

 * Apache Spark
   * [Spark Master](http://172.17.0.2:8080/)